AsukaCHikaru/blog-v5/contents/snapshot/snapshot.md

 category: "[[-032.2 Snapshots]]"
 ---

+# 2024/03/03 10:47 GMT+9
+Been researching and replaying Diablo II for the game I'm currently making.
+The more I know about Diablo II the more I appreciate and love it.
+I've never been a heavy D2 player, maybe I should be, after being 20 years late.

+# 2024/02/02 17:55 GMT+9
+Been burnt out for a month, the second I got over with this task I started being productive, ain't no way this was a coincidence.

+# 2024/01/26 00:07 GMT+9
+Back to Figma for my blog's next redesign.
+Goddamn Figma is incredible to use, does so much while demands so little efforts.
+Oh and now that Figma is not acquired by Adobe anymore, I guess subscribe to Figma is an option again?

 # 2023/11/02 18:51 GMT+9
 My new phone’s battery level does not drop at all, it’s mind blowing compared to my previous phone, a three and half year old Pixel 4.
 Battery life was the reason I changed phone so there should be expectations, but two weeks in and I’m still very impressed.